 Given the occupancy limits and social distancing requirements, you might not be able to have your research personnel on campus at the same time.
 In this case, you may split the 30-40% of research personnel by creating daily shifts to increase social distancing.
 For example, some personnel can work during shift 1 and the remainder during shift 2.
 Shifts can occur between 6 am and 10 pm, but COE buildings will be closed from 10 pm-6 am for custodial services to clean common areas in a safe environment.
 If you use shifts, you must build-in time to disinfect high-touch surfaces in the research space before, during and after the work shifts.

 The UT Health and Wellness Working Group recommends splitting research personnel into two cohorts that work on rotating, two-week schedules.
 Cohort A works on-campus for 14 days, then works from home for 14 days while Cohort B works on-campus.
 This 14-day remote work period slows the spread of the virus by enabling each cohort to self-isolate while monitoring themselves for COVID-19 symptoms.
-Importantly, the sum of researchers working across all cohorts cannot exceed the target occupancy/workforce number of 30-40% for Phase 3.
+Importantly, the sum of researchers working across all cohorts cannot exceed the target occupancy/workforce number of 30-40% for Level 3.

 Prohibited Methods to Occupancy and Workforce Management